thephez/docs-core/docs/guide/transactions-standard-transactions.md

 ## Null Data

-Null data transactions (relayed and mined by default in Bitcoin Core 0.9.0 and later) add arbitrary data to a provably unspendable pubkey script that full <<glossary:nodes>> don't have to store in their UTXO database.
+Null data transactions (relayed and mined by default in Bitcoin Core 0.9.0 and later) add arbitrary data to a provably unspendable pubkey script that full [nodes](../resources/glossary.md#node) don't have to store in their UTXO database.
 It is preferable to use null data transactions over transactions that bloat the UTXO database because they cannot be automatically pruned; however, it is usually even more preferable to store data outside transactions if possible.

 Consensus rules allow null data outputs up to the maximum allowed pubkey script size of 10,000 bytes provided they follow all other consensus rules, such as not having any data pushes larger than 520 bytes.